NASA Rocket Will Be Visible Across East Coast This Weekend

-It’s a bird… It’s a plane… It’s a NASA rocket visible in parts of the East Coast.
+It’s a NASA rocket that should be visible up and down the East Coast this weekend.

 Dubbed “Stronger Together,” NASA’s Wallops Flight Facility in Virginia will be launching a 59-foot-tall Electron rocket during a mission scheduled to lift off at 6 p.m. on Saturday, March 11, authorities announced.

 The rocket will take off from Launch Complex 2 at Virginia Space’s Mid-Atlantic Regional Spaceport on Wallops Island.
-There is expected to be a two-hour launch window on Saturday.
+There is expected to be a two-hour launch window.

 This mission represents the second to launch at the Wallops Island Spaceport, following “Virginia is for Launch Lovers,” operation in January.